 - If your phone system allows, consider forwarding shared lines that ring to phones that multiple people touch (such as at the assignment desk) to cell phones even for people in the building (this is also a good idea for staffers working from home).
+Alternatively, you may be able to have these lines ring to desk phones.
 Some phone systems even let you set up “round robin” rotations on general incoming lines.

 - Don’t cram into the conference room for daily rundown meetings or other meetings — instead consider moving into a space large enough for people to spread out.

-- If staffers are working from home and you’re already using video conferencing, consider having those in the building join the call from their workstation via the same technology rather than gathering in a single location.
+- If staffers are working from home and you’re already using video conferencing to connect with some of them, consider having those in the building join the call from their workstation via the same technology rather than gathering in a single location.

 — NewscastStudio (@newscaststudio) March 17, 2020

 - Consider shared equipment such as mics and audio transmitter packs, IFBs, printers, tablets, remote controls for WX computers or other devices and sanitize them regularly where possible or restrict who can use which ones.
 If possible, assign everyone a specific device and clearly label it with his or her name or set up a rotation that allows time for someone to clean them.

 - Advise talent to only touch the paper when grabbing scripts from the printer — and not touch surfaces around it.